morph3/gizligizli/README.md

 Top left pixel holds the shellcode length.
 For example, if the shellcode length is 493, top left pixel holds the RGB value (255,238,0).

-Shellcode length many pixels is used and shellcode is embedded into R values.
+Every byte in the shellcode is embedded into shellcode length many pixels.
+They are embedded into R values.
 This is possible as each channel can have values between 0x00-0xff.

 Virustotal results,